Easy-to-Code Navigation that Scrolls With You: It’s Possible!

 Remember that you can have multiple lines of text displaying underneath or to the side of your icons in this format (just using HTML line breaks), as shown below:

-Last question: small icons or big?
-This is a personal choice for every designer, and depends on the grandness of the layout you’re designing.
-If you have a very simple layout, small icons might look sufficiently different enough for users to notice them; if you have a very detailed, graphics-intensive layout, you might want bigger icons so that they stand out more.
+Icon size is a personal choice, but it also depends on the grandness of the layout you’re designing.
+If you have a very simple layout, small icons might look sufficiently different enough for users to notice them; if you have a very detailed, graphics-intensive layout, you’ll likely want bigger icons so that they stand out more.

-Adding icons to your site is up to you–just remember that a few pieces of icon candy go very far on a web design!
+Adding icons as part of your site’s navigation is up to you–just remember that a few pieces of icon “candy” go very far on a web design!

-In last week’s post, we looked at three traditional navigation placements in layout design, and briefly discussed the pros and cons of each.
-In this post, I will share with you some tricks I’ve used to shake up the navigation without rendering my layouts completely un-navigable.
+In last week’s post, we looked at 3 traditional navigation placements in layout design, and briefly discussed the pros and cons of each.
+But there are some tricks to changing up and decorating the navigation itself without making it too hard to use, as you’ll see!

 Idea #1: Mix in a few icons as well as text links.

-A long list of links down one side of the layout can be a lot of text for your visitors to read when they are browsing your site.
-How about instead grouping like pages together, and putting links in different places on the layout depending on what they are?
+A long list of unsorted links down one side of the layout can be a lot of text for your visitors to read when they are browsing your site.
+How about grouping like pages together within your navigation instead?

-An example would be my City of Heroes site, Skies over Atlas.
-On this page, I have most of the main content’s links down the left side of the page, which looks pretty traditional.
-But, at top center just underneath the header image, I have a second navigation bar, where I’ve put my guestbook links, my contact email, a “back to homepage” link, and the links to the Twitter and Tumblr account associated with the site.
-I categorized my links into two sections–main content and user interaction.
+An example would be my City of Heroes site, Skies over Atlas–I placed all my site content links going down the left side, and used a horizontal navigation bar underneath the header image for my guestbook links, my contact email, a “back to homepage” link, and the links to the Twitter and Tumblr account associated with the site.
+Even though the navigation is in the same general area on the page, one part of it is devoted to site content, and the other part is devoted to user interaction.

 You could also accomplish this with the old standard three-column layout design.
 Have your main content navigation on whichever side you like, and on the other side, you could have user navigation, admin area, links to your other websites–just anything that isn’t really related to your main content.